rjspencer/docs/theming.md

 :	check if the pagination is greater than a certain page

 lt
-:	check if the paginations if less than a certain page
+:	check if the paginations is less than a certain page

 ### if:PhotoCanBeSold
 Check to see if the photo can be sold

 Recommended block: PhotoView

+### if:PositionInModule
+Checks to see what position the block is currently in inside of the module

+gt
+:	check if the position is greater than a certain point

+lt
+:	check if the position is less than a certain point

 ### if:ReadMore
 Checks if the current excerpt is trimmed to length of 600 characters (give or take, depending on HTML tags).